andywalton7/sdk-test/source/includes/_allocate_with_service_filters.md

 ### Example

-The example to the right shows a request to allocate the consignment we created in the previous section (with a `{consignmentReference}` of _EC-000-05A-Z6S_), along with two other consignments, to an outbound, drop-off carrier service.
+The example to the right shows a request to allocate three consignments to an outbound, drop-off carrier service.